doyBrian/unit-4-game/README.md

 * When the game starts, the player will choose a character by clicking on the fighter's picture.
 That character's distinct sound will play once chosen.
 The player will fight as that character for the rest of the game.
 A flag is set up so when you click on the chosen player after it has been initially clicked, no action will performed.

-* The ones not chosen will automatically become the enemies which will be collectively in a separate area of the screen.
+* The ones not chosen will automatically become the enemies which will be collectively in a separate section of the screen.
 The player must try to defeat all of the remaining fighters.

 * The player chooses an opponent by clicking on an enemy's picture.
 That character's distinct sound will play once chosen.